aiven/devportal/docs/tools/terraform/reference/cookbook/clickhouse-access-setup-recipe.rst

 Imagine that you are collecting IoT measurements from thousands of sensors and these metrics are populated in Apache Kafka® topic ``iot_measurements``.

-You may wish to create an Aiven for ClickHouse® service along with a database containing IoT sensor measurements and correct permissions for two roles: the writer role (allowed to insert data) and the analyst role (allowed to query data).
+You may wish to create an Aiven for ClickHouse® service along with a database containing IoT sensor measurements and correct permissions for two roles: a contributor role (allowed to insert data) and an analyst role (allowed to query data).

 Configure common files
 ''''''''''''''''''''''